Asteroid in Love: Manga

+Written and illustrated by Quro, Asteroid in Love was serialized in Houbunsha's Manga Time Kirara Carat magazine from January 28, 2017 to June 28, 2024.
+Its chapters have been collected into six tankōbon volumes.

 Anime

 An anime television series adaptation was announced in the April issue of Manga Time Kirara Carat on February 28, 2019.
 The series was animated by Doga Kobo and directed by Daisuke Hiramaki, with Yuka Yamada handling series composition, and Jun Yamazaki designing the characters.
 Takurō Iga composed the series' music.
 It aired from January 3 to March 27, 2020 on AT-X, Tokyo MX, SUN, KBS, TVA, and BS11.
 Nao Tōyama performed the series' opening theme song "Aruiteikō!" (歩いていこう！), while Minori Suzuki performed the series' ending theme song "Yozora" (夜空).
 It ran for 12 episodes.
 Crunchyroll simulcasted the series with English subtitles, while Funimation began streaming an English dub on March 6, 2020.

 Video game

 Characters from the series appear alongside other Manga Time Kirara characters in the 2020 mobile RPG, Kirara Fantasia.

 Reception

-Faye Hopper of Anime News Network noted that the show has "fundamental cuteness" but criticized for not having enough to sustain all the episodes.
+Faye Hopper of Anime News Network noted that the show has "fundamental cuteness" but criticized it for not having enough to sustain all the episodes.
 She further stated that Ao and Mira are "in the same position" at the end of the series as they were at the beginning, describing the connections between Ao and Mira as shallow.
 She specifically noted that the viewers "never understand how much Ao and Mira matter to each other," saying it never digs deep into the relationships between characters.